 Then I gathered my paint, brushes and glue.
 Below is what I used.

 I had all the necessary supplies for this project so I didn’t have to go out and purchase anything.
+I am including some affiliate links in case you need or want to purchase any of the items I used for this project.
 I always use the Apple Barrel acrylic paints.
 You can check them out here if you need paints.
 And I like to use Elmer’s Craft Bond Glue.

 I love using foam brushes for my projects as well.
 These are very inexpensive and are really good to paint with.
 I usually wash mine out and re-use them for several projects.

 I normally keep a bunch of these on hand.
 You can buy them in bullk bags, which is what I do.

 You can find them here if you are in need of any.

 Also, if you need paint brushes, I always just by these in a bulk package as well, you can check these brushes here.